Breath Alcohol Section

 Evidentiary Breath-Testing Devices

 Evidentiary Breath-Testing Devices must be calibrated at least once every 90 days by a certified Forensic Analyst of Alcohol.
 The calibration must include the instrument’s response and accuracy to at least three different concentrations of alcohol.
 Various diagnostic checks recommended by the manufacturer are also performed during the calibration.
 All data from the calibration is documented in an instrument specific record.
-All instrument records are maintained by the Breath Alcohol Section.
+All instrument records are maintained by the WCSO-FSD.

 Preliminary Breath-Testing Devices